saswatarautray/Customer-Churn-Telecom/README.md

 # Summary
 * Machine learning enables decision makers to predict customer churn using company-owned historical data.
 * The evaluation metric that be used is AUC (Area Under ROC Curve).
-* I tried three different models: Support vector machine, Decision Tree Model, and Random Forest Model.
+* Tried three different models: Support vector machine, Decision Tree Model, and Random Forest Model.
 * The Random Forest model has better performence than the other approaches on the test and validation sets.